mogunecire/temp-birthday-buddy/README.md

 - Create a button with functionality to clear the list.
 - Display the number of items in the list using the length property of the state variable.
 This can be rendered using plain text or added to a message or heading element.

-#### Tours app built with React as part of a learning project from a course.
+#### Birthday-buddy app built with React as part of a learning project from a course.